-From 27 July 1944 to January 1945, Joseph served aboard the ASW trawler HMT Cape Mariato.
+From 27 July 1944, Joseph served aboard the ASW trawler HMT Cape Mariato.
 She too had been built in Selby in 1936 and was registered in Hull as H364.
-Cape Mariato was requisitioned in June 1940 and, in late 1942, she was one of the trawlers escorting the Allied convoys that supplied Russia via Iceland and Arctic waters.
+Cape Mariato was requisitioned in June 1940.
+In late 1942, she was one of the trawlers escorting the Allied convoys that supplied Russia via Iceland and Arctic waters.
 When Joseph joined her, she was attached to the depot ship HMS Irwell at Birkenhead, across the River Mersey from Liverpool.